 Tip #1: Conflict is key

 Any story worth reading will start off with a bang (ie: it will throw the protagonist into a heap of trouble early on).
 Honestly, I always do my best to drop my readers into the deep end of the pool so that they have to tread water to keep up.

-Now, in order to produce this kind of an effect on your reader, you need to create conflict throughout your book.
+Now, in order to produce this kind of effect on your reader, you need to create conflict throughout your book.
 Your main character needs to struggle and fight his way through whatever circumstance life throws at him.
-Sometimes this conflict can be quiet; perhaps it comes in the form of a disagreement.
-Or it can be splashy, like the beginning of a war or an invasion.
+Sometimes this conflict can be quiet because perhaps it comes in the form of a disagreement.
+Or it can be splashy, as the beginning of a war or an invasion.
 A story without conflict will become a book that collects dust in a forgotten thrift store.

 Tip #2: Develop strong characters

 Your goal is to create a main character your reader will want to follow.
-This can be difficult if she isn’t well developed.
+This can be difficult if she isn’t well-developed.
 You must introduce your main character to the reader early on and make her intriguing and captivating.
-Give her strong characteristics.
-Be clear and certain in your presentation of her attributes and personality.
+Firstly, give her strong characteristics.
+Then, be clear and certain in your presentation of her attributes and personality.

 I recommend that before you begin writing your first draft, you create bios for each of your major characters.
-Flesh out their back stories, work out their motivations, and make sure their behaviors are believable.
-Really understand who they are.
+Flesh out their backstories, work out their motivations, and make sure their behaviors are believable.
+Understand who they are.
 Know them just as well as you know your real-life best friends.
 Once you have realistic three-dimensional characters, you can create compelling arcs for them to follow.